ShedOps/tf-modules/README.md

 # tf-modules

-This is a example monorepo for terraform modules and how it can be used.
+This is an example monorepo for terraform modules and how it can be used.